 Let’s face it, trying to get pregnant is not always easy.
 It should be fun and natural, right?
 After trying, the romance goes out and the rhythm just becomes repetition.
 That’s not how it’s supposed to be.
-Any of us in that place have looked for the silver bullet, the express train for semen to find egg, and to get that ball rolling.
+Any of us in that place have looked for the silver bullet, the express train to the end goal, and to get that ball rolling.
 All sorts of homeopathic theories and medical opinions exist on this topic.

 My curiosity got the best of me when someone recommended taking Mucinex to get pregnant.
 I know, you stopped at that last line.
 Your eyes are not misleading you.
 Some people say that Mucinex is a well-proven pregnancy aid.
 I had to dig a little deeper to see what this was all about.
 What you read may surprise you.